ayasin/tml-assignments/README.md

 ## Tips for this week

 In this folder, you'll find 2 other folders, `js` and `py`.
 The `js` folder is here so you can test your code, you do not need to modify the JS code at all for this assignment.
 The JS application is also how I will test your code.
 In the `py` folder, you'll find several files.
 Most of these are related to deploying to Heroku.
 You will need to edit the `app.py` file to add your custom code to serve your model.
 Some of the code has been written for you.
 If you make changes outside of the `## EDIT CODE BELOW` and `## EDIT CODE ABOVE` marks, you will likely break the app and it will not run properly on heroku.

+In the app.py you will find three spots for you to fill in your answers to the assignment questions.
+Delete the line `Answered question x here` and replace it with your answer.
+Feel free to use multiple lines, the `"""` is a multi line string marker.

 If you don't have `node` installed or are unfamiliar with JS development, you can serve the JS app by going into the `js/build` folder and typing `python -m http.server`.
 After this open a browser window to `localhost:8000`